amplication/docs/README.md

 # Contributing

 We welcome contributions to the Amplication documentation!
-If you find an issue or want to suggest an improvement, please open a GitHub issue or submit a pull request.
+If you find an issue or want to suggest an improvement, please [open a GitHub issue](https://github.com/amplication/amplication/issues/new/choose) and then submit a pull request.